by James MacGregor Palmer

 The beauty of the steady-state movement is that it has the potential to appeal to people with a broad range of passions.
 Environmental groups might be persuaded by the environmental protection the steady state economy provides.
 Anti-establishment thinkers might see it as a radical challenge to the status quo.
 Socialists might view it as an opportunity for a more equitable society.
 In order to sow the seeds of a true grassroots movement for the steady state economy, we must embrace the different ideologies that lead people to the conclusion that the current economic model is broken.
 People can already see the problems; the challenge is to persuade them that the steady state economy is the solution.

 As well as a clear motivating factor, the GameStop surge also had a clear and simple goal.
 This might be somewhat harder for our movement to find.
 However, grassroots action could take the form of drives to reduce consumption (for example, the “Buy Nothing Day” protest against Black Friday), or focusing on particular legislation (such as the EU Environment Committee’s call for a “circular economy” and CASSE’s pitch for the Full and Sustainable Employment Act).
-We need to find specific smaller goals that aid the steady state position.
+We need to find specific smaller goals that aid the steady-state position.

-The GameStop story shows us that citizens coming together to express discontent at the current economic model can yield results.
+The GameStop story shows us that citizens coming together to express discontent towards the current economic model can yield results.
 If we can nudge people in the right direction, the next target of mass-mobilized grassroots action could be the growth-at-all-costs mindset.

 James MacGregor Palmer is a CASSE Research Fellow in International Journalism at the University of Stirling.